PLATOONProject/Metadata-Registry/README.md

 	services: broker-reverseproxy:
-		image: registry.gitlab.cc-asp.fraunhofer.de:4567/eis-ids/broker/reverseproxy
+		image: registry.gitlab.cc-asp.fraunhofer.de/eis-ids/metadata-registry/reverseproxy:1.0.2
 		volumes:
 		- c:/etc/ids/cert:/etc/cert/
 		[…]
+Do the same for "broker-core" service.

+**Step 2.3** After successful completion of the previous steps, the location of the certificates is mounted to "/etc/cert" of the container.
+If the name of your DAPS certificate is "isstbroker-keystore.jks", please change the following line in the docker-compose file:

+	environment:
+		[…]
+		- IDENTITY_JAVAKEYSTORE=/etc/cert/isstbroker-keystore.jks

+Please note: only adapt the name of your certificate in the line.

 **Step 3: Download the docker images**

-All the IDS Metadata Broker Docker images are hosted at the GitLab of Fraunhofer IAIS.
+All the IDS Metadata Registry Docker images are hosted at the GitLab of Fraunhofer IAIS.
 No credentials needed to download the images.
 The following command is for pulling all docker images:

 		docker-compose pull

 Note that this command should be executed in the same path of docker-compose.yml file.

-**Step 4: Start up the IDS Metadata Broker**
+**Step 4: Start up the IDS Metadata Registry**

-To start up the IDS Metadata Broker, run the following command inside the directory of the docker-compose.yml file:
+To start up the IDS Metadata Registry, run the following command inside the directory of the docker-compose.yml file:

 		docker-compose up –d

 This process can take several minutes to complete.
-You can test whether the IDS Metadata Broker has successfully started by opening [https://localhost](https://localhost/).
-The result should be a JSON document, providing some general metadata about the IDS Metadata Broker.
+You can test whether the IDS Metadata Registry has successfully started by opening [https://localhost](https://localhost/).
+The result should be a JSON document, providing some general metadata about the IDS Metadata Registry.

 Furthermore, the docker-compose logs command can be used to access the logs for a docker-compose.yml file, see [here](https://docs.docker.com/compose/reference/logs/).

-**Step 5: Stop the IDS Metadata Broker**
+**Step 5: Stop the IDS Metadata Registry**

-To stop the Broker, run the following in the terminal in the same path as the docker-compose.yml file:
+To stop the Metadata Registry, run the following in the terminal in the same path as the docker-compose.yml file:

 		docker-compose down

-**Step 6: Update the IDS Metadata Broker**
+**Step 6: Update the IDS Metadata Registry**

-To update an existing installation of the IDS Metadata Broker, first repeat the steps explained in **Step 3**.
+To update an existing installation of the IDS Metadata Registry, first repeat the steps explained in **Step 3**.
 Containers can be either hot updated or restarted to apply the changes.
 To hot update a container, run the following command:

 		docker-compose up -d --no-deps --build <container name>